teepee1337/csgo-stream-overlay/README.md

 4. The box will get filled with life once you start playing CSGO!

 ## Limitations and future updates
 This overlay is designed for live stats from classic competitive matches, but it might work in other game modes (like Team Deathmatch or Casual) too.
+Please keep in mind that this is just a small project from someone with next to no prior experience in web development or JavaScript.
+I just wanted to create a nice widget for my streamer friends and learned the needed languages on the way.

-Other features such as the possibility to add your flag and team logo might come later.
+Other features such as the possibility to add your flag and a team logo might come later.
 Feel free to contribute to this project, report bugs, or give suggestions!

 ## Acknowledgments
 The skull icon for current round kills was made by Freepik from www.flaticon.com